vigo/uptimerobot_cmd/README.md

 ### Running Tests

+Run all tests via `bundle exec rake`.
 To run private tests only:

 ```bash
 bundle exec rake TEST=test/private_test.rb
 ```

+Due to Security and Privacy, most of the test cases are private.
+You can find example private tests under `test/` folder.

+## TODO

+- `add_new_monitor` will have more options/features...

 ## Contributing